Magical objects in Harry Potter: Floo Powder

-Floo Powder is a glittering powder used by wizards to travel and communicate using fireplaces.
-It was invented by Ignatia Wildsmith (1227–1320) and named after the flue, which is the passageway that leads from a fireplace to the chimney and allows hot gases to escape.

-Floo powder can be used with any fireplace connected to the Floo Network.
-To transport from one to another, the fire at the point of departure must first be lit.
-The traveler throws a handful of Floo powder into the flames, turning them emerald green, then steps into the fireplace and states the intended destination in a clear and purposeful voice.
-Floo powder can also be used for communication; a wizard or witch can kneel in front of the fireplace and stick their head into the fire, which will then appear in the fire of the destination fireplace, leaving the witch or wizard free to talk.
+In the Sorcerer's Stone, Floo Powder is a glittering powder used by wizards to travel between fireplaces that are connected to the Floo Network.
+The traveler throws a handful of Floo powder into the flames, then steps into the fireplace and states their intended destination.
+Floo powder can also be used for communication; a wizard can kneel in front of the fireplace and stick their head into the fire, which will then appear in the fire of the destination fireplace, leaving the witch or wizard free to talk.
 It is also known that other body parts may be transported via Floo Powder, as Umbridge almost catches Sirius the second time he converses with Harry through the Floo network.
 Voices can also be transmitted through the Floo Network, as seen in the Prisoner of Azkaban by Snape, who summons Lupin through his office's fireplace while interrogating Harry about the Marauder's Map.

-In Chamber of Secrets, the Weasleys travel to Diagon Alley using Floo Powder.
-Harry did not say "Diagon Alley" clearly enough due to coughing in the fire's smoke and ashes, so he was sent to Borgin and Burkes in Knockturn Alley.
-In the fourth book, Mr. Weasley uses his position at the Ministry to have the Dursleys' fireplace temporarily connected to the Floo Network, unaware that it had been blocked up.
-Sirius uses the network to communicate with Harry in the same book.
-In the fifth book, Harry uses the Gryffindor fireplace and later Umbridge's fireplace to communicate with Sirius; he is forced to use the latter because Umbridge begins monitoring all other lines of communication in and out of Hogwarts.

 The Floo Network is controlled by the Ministry of Magic.
 The Ministry also has over 700 fireplaces in its headquarters so that officials and workers can go directly to/from work without the hustle and bustle of travelling on brooms or by Portkey - or the indignity of having to flush themselves in through a public toilet, as portrayed in Deathly Hallows.

 According to Pottermore, the only licensed producer of Floo Powder in Britain is Floo-Pow, a company whose Headquarters is located in Diagon Alley.
 No shortage of Floo Powder has ever been reported, nor does anybody know anyone who makes it.
 Its price has remained constant for one hundred years: two Sickles a scoop.